 Phytophthora ramorum reproduces through spores and wet winters encourage reproduction.
 Periods of high dispersal rates of Phytopthora ramorum are during windstorms and rain events.
 Be especially vigilant about disinfecting shoes, etc., after storms.

-Wood brought from outside of the park for building a beach fire must be pine or almond.
+Wood brought from outside of the park for building a beach fire should be purchased in West Marin.
+Don't Move Firewood: Buy it where you burn it.
 Do not bring oak, fir, redwood, madrone, or tanoak unless they are certified to be free of Phytophthora ramorum.
 Because Phytophthora ramorum may be found on a large number of trees and other plants and in soil, there are often restrictions on the transportation of these items from areas affected by Sudden Oak Death in order to limit the spread of this pathogen.
 When in doubt, do not remove infected material from where it is found.
 Further details on regulated plants and plant parts can be found at the United States Department of Agriculture's Animal and Plant Health Inspection Service's Phytophthora ramorum/Sudden Oak Death web page.
 Your County Agricultural Commissioner is one of the best sources for answers to specific regulatory questions pertaining to your area.